MAE 3040: Mechanics of Solids (Fall 2015-2021)

 Prerequisites: Strength of Materials (ENGR 2140), must be in the professional engineering program.
 Text: Advanced Strength of Materials, 6th Edition, Arthur P. Boresi & Richard J. Schmidt, Wiley, 2003.
 Audience: Junior-level required course. |

-MAE 5040: Experimental Solid Mechanics (Spring 2015, Fall 2016-2021)
+MAE 5040: Experimental Solid Mechanics (Spring 2015, Fall 2016-Present)

 (Formerly MAE 5930: Special Topics.)
 Measurement of stress, strain, and related quantities.
 Topics include strain gauges, optical techniques, digital image correlation, dynamic measurements, and nanoscale measurements.